Aslan-yulong/consencus-entropy/README.md

 A Python library for calculating consensus entropy between multiple strings, particularly useful for OCR result analysis.
 Uses Levenshtein distance to calculate string differences.

+This library is the official implementation of our paper: [Consensus Entropy: Harnessing Multi-VLM Agreement for Self-Verifying and Self-Improving OCR](https://arxiv.org/abs/2504.11101)

 ### Citation

 If you use this library in your research, please cite our paper: